Tamales Loaded with Melted Cheese and Poblano Peppers

 Make the Masa Dough

-Roast the Peppers
+Roast the Poblano Peppers

 Roast the poblano peppers on a grill until blackened on all sides.
-Remove the peppers and place then in a paper bag.
+Remove the peppers and place them in a paper bag.
 Close the bag and allow the peppers to rest for 10 minutes.
 This will allow the tough outer skin to soften and make it easy to rinse away under running water.
 Don't ever put hot peppers in a plastic bag.
 I did that once and ruined them all because the bag melted and fused to my gorgeous peppers.
 Ugh.

 After 10 minutes, remove the peppers and rinse them under running water.
 Gently remove all of the charred skin.
 Stem and seed the peppers and slice them into ⅛" slices.